I have a serious story to tell, a problem to describe, and a decision for you to make later.

 Studies do not indicate that early detection of prostate cancer changes overall life outcome looking at the whole population.
 How can this be?
 It is so counterintuitive.

-As for me, I am only in my sixties and in good enough health that I need to plan for another 30 years of life.
-There is time for PC to kill me, so I went looking for it; I got the test.
+in good enough health that I need to plan for another 30 years of life.
+There

+is time for PC to kill me, so I went looking for it; I got the test.
 You have different age and other factors, therefore your analysis may differ from mine.

 You have to live with the consequences, so you have to make the informed choice.